open-component-model/ocm-website/content/en/docs/guides/build-deploy-software-via-helm-charts-with-ocm-101.md

 should never be overwritten.
 They serve as source of truth for what the release is made of und should never be changed.

 ### Package

 Navigate to the overview of your OCI repository, which should list following items:

 ![alt text](images/github-packages-ocm-hello-world.png)

-## Deploying OCM Software Artifact
+## Deploying the OCM Software Artifact

-Up to now we have created a transport archive containig all required parts (images, helm charts) for installing the application.
-This archive is self-contained and can be transferred with a single command from the OCM tooling.
-After pushing this archive to an OCI-registry we have a shared location that can be used as a source of deployment without any external references.
-As an alternative you can transport the archive using offline mechanisms (file transfer, USB-stick) and push it on a target location to an OCI registry.
+Up to now we have created a transport archive containing all required parts (images and Helm charts) for installing the application.
+This archive is self-contained and can be transferred to an OCI registry with a single command from the OCM tooling.
+After pushing this archive to an OCI registry we have a shared location that can be used as a source of deployment without any external references.
+As an alternative you can transport the archive using offline mechanisms (file transfer, USB-stick) and push it on a target location in an OCI registry.

-To actually deploy the application we need to get access to the helm charts contained in the archive.
+To actually deploy the application we need to get access to the Helm charts contained in the archive.
-We can use the ocm CLI to retrieve their location.
+We can use the OCM CLI to retrieve their location.
 See the [example](#example-1) below.

 ### Setup Local Kind Cluster

 Create local `kind` cluster on your local machine:

 ```shell
 kind create cluster -n ocm-hello-world
 ```